Purdue-SoCET/aihw-design-logs/Fall-2025/jay-shah/week4.md

 ## Highlights This Week
 1. For the scheduler core architecture, it has been decided to ditch the Out-of-Order execution and let compiler take the burden of arranging instructions in such a way that RAW hazards are avoided.
 It can do this by arranging mutliple independent instructions in between any 2 dependent instructions.
 If Out-of-Order execution is removed, we will not have to deal with WAR/WAW hazards.
 The idea is that the compiler will send a packet of instructions at a time that will not have dependencies within the packet.
 Any dependent instructions will be moved to the subsequent packet.
+A packet can contain 2,3 or 4 instructions, we will decide on the exact number.
+Across the packets, we can still have dependent instructions, but the compiler should try to schedule independent packets in between 2 dependent packets as much as possible.

+Reasoning behind this choice: ML/AI workload instructions offer a ton of parallelism, much more than CPU.
+There is much more scope for software scheduling to take advantage of this ILP.
+If we remove OOO execution from hardware, we can save a lot of are and power as we can either get rid of or minimize load/store queues, issue buffers etc. Currently, the performance gain provide by all this OOO stuff in hardare is not worth the amount of are it takes.
+So it was decided to move all this scheduling buren to compiler.

 2. Akshath provided some updates to the scratchpad instructions. scpad.ld